oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Issuers SHOULD NOT store SD-JWTs after issuance.

-Holders SHOULD store SD-JWTs and associated Disclosures only in encrypted form, and, wherever possible, use hardware-backed encryption in particular for the private Key Binding key.
+Holders SHOULD store SD-JWTs only in encrypted form, and, wherever possible, use hardware-backed encryption in particular for the private Key Binding key.
 Decentralized storage of data, e.g., on End-User devices, SHOULD be preferred for End-User